April Pearson: Transition to horror and independent films (2016–present)

-Upcoming projects

-Pearson will next star as Eva in Adam Oldroyd's black comedy directorial debut Sideshow, alongside Anthony Stewart Head, Les Dennis, and Nathan Clarke.
-Additionally, she will be reuniting with director Jamie Patterson in romantic crime film God's Petting You, and in psychological thriller The Kindred.
+Pearson stars as Eva in Adam Oldroyd's black comedy directorial debut Sideshow, alongside Anthony Stewart Head, Les Dennis, and Nathan Clarke.
+Additionally, she reunited with director Jamie Patterson in the romantic crime film God's Petting You, and in the psychological thriller The Kindred.

 Personal life

 Pearson was involved in Channel 4's "Lost for Words" campaign, a season of campaigning programmes to get children reading, in which she reads aloud from Kasper in the Glitter by Philip Ridley.
 She's an admirer of Spanish cinema and the works of Pedro Almodóvar, while speaking highly of Malorie Blackman's Noughts and Crosses series.
 She's based in Brighton.
 In 2014, Pearson founded the Laboratory Theatre Company with film director Jamie Patterson.
 The Laboratory Theatre is a production company dedicated to blending theatre and film.
 Pearson began a relationship with Patterson, after they met on the set of the Home for Christmas (2014).
 Pearson and Patterson were married in 2017.
 Since 2020, Pearson has hosted a casual celebrity interview-based podcast called Are you Michelle from Skins?; the first episode being recorded on 6 July and broadcast on Instagram.
 She listed her idols as including Bernadette Peters, Nicole Kidman, Julie Walters, and Judi Dench.
-On December 8, 2021, Pearson announced she was pregnant with her first child.
+On 8 December 2021, Pearson announced she was pregnant with her first child.